Organic Gardening Tip of the Week

 Why are my tomato blossoms drying up and dropping?

 Blossom drop is a common issue that many gardeners face, especially during the peak growing season.
-This phenomenon occurs when flowers prematurely fall off the plant, leading to reduced fruit and vegetable yields.
-Understanding the causes of blossom drop and implementing effective solutions can help ensure a thriving garden.
-In this article, we will explore the primary causes of blossom drop and provide practical tips to prevent it, ensuring your plants remain healthy and productive.
+This phenomenon occurs when tomato flowers prematurely fall off the plant, leading to reduced fruit yields.
+Tomato plants are particularly susceptible to this issue, which can be caused by various environmental and cultural factors.
+Understanding the causes of tomato blossom drop and implementing effective solutions can help ensure a thriving garden.
+In this article, we will explore the primary causes of tomato flowers falling and provide practical tips to prevent it, ensuring your tomato plants remain healthy and productive.

 What is Blossom Drop?

 Blossom drop refers to the premature falling of flowers from plants before they can set fruit.
-This issue is particularly prevalent in tomatoes, peppers, beans, and squash, but it can affect a wide range of flowering plants.
-Blossom drop can be frustrating for gardeners, as it directly impacts the potential harvest and overall plant health.
+This issue is particularly prevalent in tomato plants, where tomato flowers falling can significantly impact fruit production.

 Common Causes of Blossom Drop